mooniak/animager/README.md

 Animager
 =======

-### create a video
-animager -p [profile name] -i [filepath/name] -o [output folder] { ex :  animager -p hd-720p -i /home/lahiru/sparkleshare/test/drawing.svg -o /home/lahiru/desktop }
-if you didnt mention -o (output folder) here, video will be saved as ~/animager/out.mp4

-### to get a available profile list
-animager -plist all

-### to create a profile
-animager -pnew [pname] -h [height] -w [width] -f [frame rate] { ex : animager -pnew test -h 240 -w 320 -f 30 }

-Make videos of proccess in designing graphics in vector or raster editors ( Inkscape, GIMP ) easily.
+##A tool to easily animate your graphic design or illustration project.

-Save and commit step by step, your graphic designing process and use Animager to build a video to see the progress.
+Save and git commit step by step, your graphic design process and use Animager to build a video to show the progress.
-What Animager does is rolling the git commits and capture the image for each commit as a temporary image, collect all temporary images and build the video.
+Animager users Git - a version control system to record and grab all the stages of your design project.
+Use [Sparkleshare](http://sparkleshare.org/) to easily commit file.
+What Animager does is rolling the git commits and capture the image for each commit as a temporary image, collect all temporary images and build a video.

 ###Supported image formats

 Animager uses imagemagick to convert the images.
-Supported image format list is here, http://www.imagemagick.org/script/formats.php
+Supported image format list is [here.](http://www.imagemagick.org/script/formats.php)

 ###Dependencies